-Latin American Heritage Camp connects adoptive families with authentic cultural experiences, experts on adoption, and families with shared experiences.
+Latin American Heritage Camp connects adoptive families with the cultural community, adoption experts, and families with shared experiences.

 We strive to highlight the distinct birth countries and culture of our campers, while also emphasizing the shared experience among adoptees born in Central or South America, or in the U.S. of Latino descent.
 It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.

 At Latin American Heritage Camp, we work hard to represent each of the 12 to 15 countries and cultures our children come from.
 We are very fortunate to have supportive presenters, entertainers, and counselors from the diverse Latin American community in Colorado and around the world.
 Many of our counselors and presenters are Latin American adoptees.
 They are the racial mirrors our children need to see, learn from, and often develop lifelong relationships with.
 The rich and varied Latin American culture is infused in all aspects of camp, for an authentic and fun experience!

 For instance, one way we celebrate the Latin American culture is our annual fiesta on Saturday night!
 The music, dance, food, and fun create a festive atmosphere that feels like a night in Latin America!